 Your details

 Name (optional)

 Role

 Date and time of completing this form

 Details of individual (including yourself for self-reporting) whom the concern is about

-Name ,
+Name , unom the concern is about

 Role

-Relationship to the individual reporting eg manager, colleague
+Relationship to the individual

+reporting eg manager, colleague

 Details of concern

-Please include as much detail as possible.
-Think about the following: What behaviour and/or incident are you reporting?
+reporting?
 What exactly happened?
 Why does the behaviour and/or incident worry you?
 Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of any children or young people involved

-Name(s) , , , , ,
+Name(s)

 Next Steps

-Are you willing to meet with the l contessor

-Headteacher and/or Deputy to Yes No
+Are you willing to meet with the Headteacher and/or Deputy to discuss your concern?
+Please circle as appropriate.
+Yes No

-discuss

-your concern?
-Please circle as

-appropriate.

-Please state any other information that you feel is relevant to the
+Please state any other information that you feel is relevant to the processing of this concern.

-processing

-of this concern.
+Cianatura

+Signature